GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

   - All browsers that support `'strict-dynamic'` will ignore the `https:` fallback, so this won't reduce the strength of the policy.
   -  In Safari, externally sourced scripts will be allowed to load only if they come from an HTTPS origin.
-This is less secure than a strict CSP - it's a fallback - but would still prevent certain common XSS causes like injections of `javascript:` URIs because `'unsafe-inline'` is not present or ignored in presence of a hash or nonce.
+This is less secure than a strict CSP–it's a fallback–but would still prevent certain common XSS causes like injections of `javascript:` URIs because `'unsafe-inline'` is not present or ignored in presence of a hash or nonce.